eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience with asynchronous I/O and coroutines
 	- Experience with event driven service architecture
 + skill set:
-	- The Consumer Data Science organization works closely with our cross-functional partners, and Twitter’s leadership to understand user behavior, inform product decisions, safeguard the health and integrity of our services, and to influence company strategy.
+	- The Consumer Data Science organization works closely with our cross-functional partners, and Twitter's leadership to understand user behavior, inform product decisions, safeguard the health and integrity of our services, and to influence company strategy.
 We are currently hiring for the following subteams on Consumer Data Science.
 These high-impact teams value creativity, critical thinking, and teamwork.
 	- The Consumer Data Science organization is hiring Senior Data Scientists in the following areas:
 		* Health (SF, Boulder) - The goal of this team is to improve the health of the public conversation, ensuring that users feel safe while using our platform.
 As part of our team, you'll help the Health Organization make strategic decisions that ensure that Twitter is a safe and informative experience for our customers.
 You will do this by performing and mentoring others through analyses, metrics, experimentation, research, and more.
-		* Growth (SF) - Their mission is to increase Twitter’s daily utility for new and returning users through impactful and creative applications of experimentation and data analysis.
+		* Growth (SF) - Their mission is to increase Twitter's daily utility for new and returning users through impactful and creative applications of experimentation and data analysis.
 As a key member of Growth Data Science, your work will directly influence exciting new product areas and help grow Twitter usage around the globe.
 		* Metrics (SF) - This team works to support company strategy by helping to define, maintain, and understand key success metrics to ensure that we continue to meet the demands of our customers.
 		* Video (NY) - This team works with the Live Video, Video on Demand, Publishers, and Camera products.
 The team is involved in opportunity sizing, experiment setup and analysis, and metric design in order to influence video and media strategy at Twitter.
 	- Support the entire product development lifecycle from product ideation to opportunity sizing to measurement design to experimentation and causal analysis to post-launch learning and iteration into the next development cycle.